HongjianTang/release-test/README.md

 # release-test

-This is a TEST repo.
+This is a test repo.